mckim2020/StockER/README.md

 The main idea of StockER architecture building was forming a set of data into a image.
 In other words, any kinds of stock data(in time domain) will be given as a "Picture" to our convolutional neural network.
 Since we used CNN module of pixels 32 by 32, it will be divided into 4 sectors which is filled with data of  buying and selling of institutes and foreigners, respectively.

+There are two main reasons for using CNN to analyze stock data.

+First, 2d convolution process of CNN(Convolutional Neural Network) can represent the relationship between buy&sell of institute and foreigners.

+Second,